BonJarber/fresh-resolvers/README.md

 Uses [DNS Validator](https://github.com/vortexau/dnsvalidator) to generate a list of fresh working DNS resolvers every day.

-List should reliably stay updated by utilizing a scheduled Github action instead of having to rely on a VPS.
+List should reliably stay updated by utilizing a scheduled Github action instead of having to rely on something like an external VPS.